-The most popular starting point is Desa Sarimarrihit (1,080m) which is southwest of the peak and about 1hr 30min from Tuk Tuk or 30min from Pangururan.
-To get to Sarimarrihit from Pangururan, head along the main road waords Tele, through Desa Boho, before taking a right turn up to Sarimarrihit.
-The starting point is the crossroads with a sign pointing to Batu Sawan on the right.
-You are requested to register at the Pos by the crossroads before hiking but the Pos is not always open (see below).
+There are several starting points including from near Desa Limbong (1,080m) on the road to Desa Sarimarrihit which is southwest of the peak and about 1hr 30min from Tuk Tuk or 30min from Pangururan.
+To get to Limbong from Pangururan, head along the main road towards Tele, through Desa Boho, before taking a right turn.
+There is a registration Pos opposite the crossroads with a sign pointing to Batu Sawan – a popular prayer spot with holy water – on the right.
+Unfortunately the Pos is not always open, especially at night.

-Should you have difficulty registering at Sarimarrihit (such as starting at night for sunrise on the summit), it is possible to continue further along the same road, take a right turn until you reach a narrow farm trail just beyond the Geopark / Birthplace of the Batak King (‘Perkampungan Si Raja Batak’, 1,250m).
+However, it is possible to continue further along the same road, take a right turn until you reach a narrow farm trail just beyond the Geopark / Birthplace of the Batak King (‘Perkampungan Si Raja Batak’, 1,250m).
 You are now west of the peak itself.
-From here, armed with a GPS, you ought to be able to find your way to the top though the paths are narrow, muddy and slippery until you meet the main wide trail from Sarimarrihit and Batu Sawan.
+From here (1,300m), armed with a GPS, you ought to be able to find your way to the top though the zig-zagging farm paths are narrow, muddy and slippery.

 Whilst the mountain has no obvious active crater as such, the hot springs on the north-eastern base of the mountain are evidence of considerable volcanic activity below.
-Indeed, halfway up the main trail you will be able to smell sulphur.
+Indeed, halfway up the main trail you will be able to smell sulphur (1,709m).

 The higher slopes of the mountain are quite lush and the views of both near and distant ridges is very pleasant indeed.
-You will probably meet local campers either on the summit itself or down near a large pond below the summit or even on a lower ridge to the left of the main trail.
+You will probably meet local campers either on the summit itself, just north of the summit (1,883m), down near a large pond below the summit or even on a lower ridge to the left of the main trail.
 In the dark it can be difficult finding the way up to the summit as near the top there are many little paths and they seem to circle the mountain rather than going directly toward the summit.
 A bit of trial and error and you should be there in time for sunrise.